 e) The individual members of the SubSet's argument and the elements of the template in the all from clause shall not be the matching mechanisms omit, SuperSet, SubSet and the matching attributes (length restriction and ifpresent).
 In addition, individual members shall not resolve to AnyValueOrNone and individual fields of the template in the all from clause shall not resolve to AnyElementsOrNone or permutation.

-f) If the length matching attribute is attached to the SubSet, the maximum length allowed by the length attribute shall not be more than the number of the elements in the SubSet.
+f) If the length matching attribute is attached to the SubSet, the maximum length allowed by the length attribute shall not exceed the number of the elements in the SubSet.

 Examples